 “There always seems to be kids who are at risk youth that join these programs and it gives them a sense of belonging.
 They all fit in there and it gives them a place to fit, when they don’t fit in with their peers elsewhere, and there is some organization and structure to it,” she says.

-While the program is connected to both the army cadet and sea cadet groups, and teaches some basic cadet skills like knots, drills, and uniform care, it also dives into other areas, like mental health and anxiety coping strategies, volunteering and inclusion.
+While the program is similar to both the army cadet and sea cadet groups, but is not connected to them, and teaches some basic cadet skills like knots, drills, and uniform care, it also dives into other areas, like mental health and anxiety coping strategies, volunteering and inclusion.

 At a recent fundraiser the group hosted, through a pet photo fundraiser and cupcake day for the Williams Lake SPCA, they raised $1,110 for the animal care group.